 The temperature indicator shows the residual heat in the cooking compartment when the appliance is switched off.
-If the last bar is filled, the temperature in the cooking compartment is approximately 300 °C. Once the temperature has dropped to approximately 60 °C, the display goes out.
+The cooking compartment has reached the maximum temperature when the last bar is full.
+Once the temperature has dropped to approximately 60 $^{\circ}$ C, the display goes out.